ALIAS-IO/Minecraft-Exercise-Web-Game/README.md

 # Minecraft-Exercise-Web-Game
-A Web Application Assignment for my Backend Development Module in SP Y1S2
+A Web Application Assignment for my Backend Development Module in SP Y1S2 (Unpolished)